-For KQ2, we included studies if they reported on at least one of the following harms: rates of false positive or false negative screening tests for CIN or cancer; biopsy and/or colposcopy rates; partner discord and other psychological harms (e.g., labeling, stigma, distress, quality of life).
-The potential harms of treatment, following from screening results and diagnostic testing, are discussed, but these outcomes are not generally reported in cervical cancer screening trials.
+For KQ2, we included studies if they reported on at least one of the following harms: rates of false-positive or false-negative screening tests for CIN or cancer; biopsy and/or colposcopy rates; and partner discord and other psychological harms (e.g., labeling, stigma, distress, quality of life).
+The potential harms of treatment, following screening results and diagnostic testing, are discussed, but these outcomes are not generally reported in cervical cancer screening trials.

-We identified seven large RCTs evaluating population-based cervical cancer screening programs and reported on relevant outcomes, and we applied the following hierarchy to select study designs to answer our KQs: (1) RCTs, (2) comparative cohort studies that provide outcomes/analyses not represented in RCTs, and (3) single group cohorts that provide outcomes/analyses not represented in RCTs, with priority placed on studies generalizable to U.S.-based clinical practices and healthcare settings.
+We applied the following hierarchy to select study designs to answer our KQs: 1) RCTs, 2) comparative cohort studies that provide outcomes/analyses not represented in RCTs, and 3) single-group cohorts that provide outcomes/analyses not represented in RCTs, with priority placed on studies generalizable to U.S.-based clinical practices and health care settings.
+We excluded studies that were based exclusively on laboratory results and did not have the capacity to track individual women over time.
 We selected publications that reported on final results only (usually the most recent study publication); publications on interim and preliminary results were excluded (unless they provided detailed methodology).